w3f/polkadot-wiki/README.md

 ```

 To verify the appropriate values have been substituted in each scenario, run `polkadot:start` and
 `kusama:start` in separate terminals.
-If prompted with the
+If prompted with
 `[WARNING] Something is already running on port 3000.
 Would you like to run the app on another port instead?`,
 proceed with `yes`.
 This will likely launch one project on port 3000 and the other on 3001, allowing
 you to compare the rendered outputs for both projects locally and simultaneously.